flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 <hr>

-TL;DR: In this blog post, Pierre-Yves Oudeyer discusses with Manfred Eppe to present his perspective on the future of AI and machines models of human-like intelligence.
+***TL;DR***: In this blog post, Pierre-Yves Oudeyer discusses with Manfred Eppe to present his perspective on the future of AI and machines models of human-like intelligence.
 The discussion explains how developmental and evolutionary theories of human cognition should further inform artificial intelligence.
 This emphasizes the role of ecological niches in sculpting intelligent behavior, and in particular that human intelligence was fundamentally shaped to adapt to a constantly changing